PhilemonPhilippin/PhilemonPhilippin/README.md

 At the moment, I'm keeping myself busy by

 - Looking for a new opportunity as a Software Developer in Belgium in the surroundings of Brussels,
 - Deepening my knowledge of software development by building projects and taking courses.
-Among other things, I am busy with the [Sketchofil](https://github.com/PhilemonPhilippin/Sketchofil-repo) project.

 ## Projects